Terle Sportplane: Notes on Joseph Terle and the construction of the JT1

 To mount the wing precisely in the correct position for the plane's balance he placed a 170-pound weight in the cockpit to substitute for a pilot, and the tanks filled with gas and oil.
 He then placed the fuselage on pivots until it balanced perfectly.
 The center of that particular airfoil design called the "Clark Y," was 30% back from the leading edge, and it was there that he bolted the wings to the supporting struts.
 He fashioned the engine cowling from a soft sheet of aluminum that he hammered into shape on a sandbag "anvil" with a rawhide mallet.

 When after two years his project was finished, on May 2, 1931.
-Joe tied the wing sections to the roof of his car and attached the tail skid of the fuselage to the rear bumper.
+Terle tied the wing sections to the roof of his car and attached the tail skid of the fuselage to the rear bumper.
 He then towed the plane backward on its wheels to Roosevelt Field in Garden City, 12 miles from his home.
 There he rented hangar space, assembled the plane and took it out onto the field.
-A pilot named Randy Enslow who was well known at the time was impressed by the smooth running engine and volunteered to take the craft aloft for Joe.
+A pilot named Randy Enslow, who was well known at the time, was impressed by the smooth-running engine and volunteered to take the craft aloft for Terle.
 He agreed, but Enslow took it only about ten feet off the ground before quickly landing.
-Joe got the impression he was wary of continuing the flight and wrote that he did not see Enslow after that.
+Terle got the impression he was wary of continuing the flight and wrote that he did not see Enslow after that.
 Then another pilot named Bill Hunt said he would try it.
 He took it for a short hop around the field and said that the craft flew well except that the elevator was a little sluggish in responding.

-Joe subsequently added more surface to the elevator and determined to fly it himself, took it out onto the field again a week later.
-He tried a few maneuvers but over-controlled both rudder and ailerons causing a wing to drag and the craft to turn on one wheel – better known as a ground loop.
+Terle subsequently added more surface to the elevator and determined to fly it himself, took it out onto the field again a week later.
+He tried a few maneuvers but over-controlled both rudder and ailerons, causing a wing to drag and the craft to turn on one wheel – better known as a ground loop.